d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         Perhaps this should handled through some Debug Adapter Protocol integration similar to what was done in `dap-swi-prolog' (see [Debug Adapter Protocol for SWI-Prolog]).

+  Provide predicate documentation in a `help-mode' buffer
+        `sweep' should include a command `sweeprolog-describe-predicate'
+        that works similarly to the built-in `describe-function' by opening a `help-mode' buffer and populating it with the full cross-referenced documentation of a given Prolog predicate.

   Integrate with `project.el' adding support for SWI-Prolog packs
         It would be nice if `sweep' would “teach” `project.el' to detect